 There is a better solution.
-I will show you have to solve your drainage problem.
 I have been advising homeowners for years about their water problems and drainage systems for yards.
 Let's take a look at some of the ways you can solve 90 percent of your drainage problems.

 The best water system isn't a system at all, it is a grass swale.
 Let me explain:

-One of the most common problems I have investigated in the past 17 years is water pooling next to the house.
-This solution doesn't require a drainage system for yards, it requires identifying the problems and knowing what to do about it.
+One of the most common problems I have investigated in the past 19 years is water pooling next to the house.
+This solution doesn't require a drainage system for yards.
+First, identify the problem... be able to describe it.

-Even properly grades lots will settle if grading contractor does not compact the soil around the foundation.
-Over time, the ground around the foundation settles and low areas are created next to the foundation that allows water to collect against to the house.
+Even properly graded lots will settle if grading contractors do not compact the soil around the foundation.
+Over time, the ground around the foundation settles and low areas are created next to the foundation.
+Water flow to the low areas and collects against to the house foundation.